Resources for ABA Therapists to Create More Inclusive Spaces

 Agenda Alliance: Women’s Mental Health Facts

-Agenda Alliance is a nonprofit organization focused on providing mental health services for at-risk women.
-Their fact sheet includes data-driven analysis for mental health practitioners to understand the key issues facing underserved women.
+Agenda Alliance is a nonprofit focused on mental health services for at-risk women.
+Their fact sheet gives practitioners data-driven analysis of the key issues facing underserved women.

 American Psychiatric Association

-This guide from the APA is a primer for mental health professionals focused on supporting female patients and establishing more equitable practices.
-It features a guide to best practices as well as mental health facts for women.
+This APA guide is a primer for mental health professionals supporting female patients.
+It covers best practices and key mental health facts for women.

 National Institute of Mental Health: Women and Mental Health

-This guide by the National Institute of Mental Health outlines the unique attributes of women’s mental health that practitioners should know to make their practices more equitable across gender lines.
-It includes articles, videos, and a directory of supportive organizations for women struggling with a variety of mental health concerns.
+This NIMH guide outlines the unique aspects of women’s mental health that practitioners need to know.
+It includes articles, videos, and a directory of supportive organizations.

 Office on Women’s Health (OASH)

-OASH is a government organization that aims to promote women’s health issues, including mental health.
-This resource is designed to outline several of the most important ways for therapists and counselors to meet women’s needs.
+OASH is a government organization that promotes women’s health, including mental health.
+This resource outlines the most important ways therapists and counselors can meet women’s needs.

 Substance Abuse and Mental Health Services Administration (SAMHSA)

-This index from SAMHSA, a government organization, provides data-driven information including a report by the World Health Organization on the state of gender and mental health, with information about gender disparities, gender bias, women’s specific mental health care needs, and more.
+This SAMHSA index includes a World Health Organization report on gender and mental health, covering gender disparities, bias, and women’s specific care needs.

 LGBTQ+